-The core principals of free-market capitalism really do impact your home’s price.
-Specifically the principals of: Timing, supply & demand and product quality.
-Okay right, that sounds like it might be complicated.
-But actually it’s easy.
-It comes down to this:
+Of course the core principals of free-market capitalism impact your home’s price.
+Specifically the principals of: timing, supply & demand and quality.
+Okay that sounds too academic and complicated!
+But in fact it’s easy.
+It comes down to these three factors:

 1. Timing is everything in life and even more so in real estate